MounicaSrinivasan163/Multi-Step-Reasoning-Agent-with-Self--Checking/README.md

 **Agent Output:**
 24 hours ❌

-#### What Went Wrong
+**What Went Wrong**

-- The **Executor** incorrectly combined rate fractions
+- The Executor incorrectly combined rate fractions.
-- The **Verifier** validated the same flawed reasoning
+- The Verifier validated the same flawed reasoning.
-- No deterministic check existed to enforce correct rate arithmetic
+- No deterministic, formula-based check enforced correct arithmetic.

-This illustrates a core limitation:
+This highlights a core limitation:
-> LLMs can describe math convincingly while still producing incorrect results.
+> LLMs can produce convincing explanations while still being numerically wrong.

 ---

-### How This Can Be Improved in the Future
+### How This Will Be Improved

 1. **Hybrid Execution Layer**
-   - Delegate all numeric computation to Python functions
+   - Delegate all numeric computation to deterministic Python functions.
-   - Use the LLM only for planning and explanation
+   - Use the LLM only for planning and explanation.

 2. **Deterministic Verification**
-   - Recompute results using formulas instead of natural language
+   - Recompute results using formulas, not natural language.
-   - Reject answers that don’t match computed values
+   - Reject outputs that don’t match computed values.

 3. **Domain-Aware Executors**
-   - Special handlers for:
+   - Introduce specialized handlers for:
      - Pipes & Cisterns
      - Time & Work
      - Mensuration
      - Speed–Distance–Time

 4. **Smarter Retry Strategy**
-   - On failure, switch execution mode (LLM → deterministic)
+   - Switch execution modes on failure (LLM → deterministic).
-   - Avoid repeating identical reasoning paths
+   - Avoid repeating identical reasoning paths.

 ---

 ### Key Takeaway

-This architecture intentionally exposes LLM weaknesses rather than hiding them, making reasoning failures transparent and correctable.
+This architecture deliberately **exposes LLM weaknesses instead of hiding them**, making reasoning failures transparent and auditable.
-Future versions will combine LLM reasoning with deterministic computation for mathematical reliability.
+Future iterations will combine LLM-based planning with deterministic computation and verification to achieve mathematical reliability while preserving interpretability.

 ---